nghtctrl/nghtctrl.github.io/README.md

 # [jihokim.dev](https://jihokim.dev)

 Welcome to my website's GitHub repository.
 I am using [Astro](https://astro.build/) to build my website.
+This website was designed by me.
+Please feel free to clone or fork it as a template for your own website.